4 Factors to Qualify Prospects (With a Proven Qualification Process for Salespeople)

-Qualifying is all about gathering insights necessary to make a good judgment.
+Qualifying is all about gathering the insights necessary to make a sound judgment.

 Should you sell to a given prospect?
-What is the best course of action to close a deal?
-Is this prospect a good fit for your offer?
-Is it a viable sales opportunity?
+How close are they to making the purchasing decision?
+What is the best course of action for sales to close a deal?
+Does your prospect have pain points your product or service can address?

-Only after you've qualified someone can you really know whether it's worth to invest your time and effort into trying to sell to this prospect.
+Only after you've qualified someone can you really know whether it's worth investing your time and effort into trying to sell to this prospect.

 Download your free list of 42 B2B qualifying questions to start asking prospects the right questions.